Revolutions of 1917–1923: Italy

 The aftermath of the First World War in Italy resulted in great levels of unemployment and an economic crisis.
 For example, by the end of 1920, the Italian lira was worth only one-quarter of its 1914 value and in the first half of 1921, the cost of living for an average working-class family was 560% higher than it had been in 1914.
 These factors helped cause the Biennio Rosso (or the Two Red Years) which was a period of intense social conflict between Communist revolutionaries and the Italian Kingdom.
 The rise in working class support for Socialism in this period was rapid and very significant as the Italian Socialist Party increased its membership to 250,000, the major Socialist trade union "The General Confederation of Labour", reached two million members, while the anarchist Italian Syndicalist Union saw up to 500,000 affiliates join.

 This period of revolutionary activity was characterised by the creation of factory councils under the control of Communist revolutionaries and Anarcho-Syndicalists.
 Class conflict also emerged in the countryside, with strikes and clashes across the Northern Po Valley.

 Despite the rising support for revolution in Italy, the revolutionaries were not able to capitalise on the growth of their movement, which resulted in a desire for social change slowly waning and paved the way for March on Rome.

 Hungary

 After the First World War, Austria-Hungary was dissolved.
 Its replacement in Hungary was the Hungarian Soviet Republic, a socialist state established in March 1919.
 It was dissolved in early August following defeat in the Hungarian–Romanian War.

 Non-communist revolutions

+China

+In China, the May Fourth Movement emerged in response to the Paris Peace Conference decision to transfer the German Empire's Kiautschou Bay Leased Territory to the Empire of Japan.
+Li Dazhao and other radicals, inspired by Russia's October Revolution, redirected segments of the movement toward Marxist organization.
+In Guangzhou, Chen Gongbo and Tan Pingshan drew on Karl Kautsky and German social democracy and supported elections, popular enlightenment, and Chen Jiongming’s federalist self-government against more centralized revolutionary strategies.
+These debates overlapped with the Guangzhou base of the Constitutional Protection Movement (1917 to 1922) to resist the Beiyang government.
+Sun Yat-sen’s relations with Soviet Russia remained cautious, until Chen Jiongming expelled him from Guangzhou in 1922.
+Sun then regarded Comintern support and a disciplined party-army inspired by democratic centralism, as a solution to his military and constitutional failures.
+This was formalized in the Sun–Joffe Manifesto of January 1923 and subsequent reorganization of the Kuomintang.